-Currently the there a number of processes in place to inform patients, carers or families to directly escalate care.
-These include The Dorset Rehabilitation Centre "Escalation of Care" brochure located in each patient room and the patient Care Board.
-Dorset Rehabilitation Centre have recently implementing the Recognise, Engage, Act, Call, Help (REACH) program with posters displayed in each patient room.
+Currently there a number of processes in place to inform patients, carers or families to directly escalate care.
+These include The Victorian Rehabilitation Centre "Your Rapid Response Process" brochure located in each patient room which outlines processes to call for assistance in three easy steps.
+The Victorian Rehabilitation Centre have implementing the Recognise, Engage, Act, Call, Help (REACH) program with posters displayed in each patient room.
 Opportunities are also made available during the clinical bedside handover which was observed during the assessment.